cmark89/ShuffleCore/ShuffleCore/readme.txt

 Important Notes:
--This program will not run if wordList.txt is not with it!!
--If you update wordList.txt while the program is running, you must restart the program before the changes can be seen.
+-Any updates to .txt files will not be seen until the program is restarted.